On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame: Bianchi Universes in the Jordan frame

-Thus, asymptotically to the singularity $D\rightarrow 0$, this term leads to a triangular potential well, which walls are defined by the simultaneous conditions $H_a\equiv0$ ($a=1,2,3$) and receding with the decreasing of $\alpha$ toward $-\infty$.
+Thus, asymptotically to the singularity $D\rightarrow 0$, this term leads to a triangular potential well, in which walls are defined by the simultaneous conditions $H_a\equiv0$ ($a=1,2,3$) and receding with the decreasing of $\alpha$ towards $-\infty$.

-While, in General Relativity, the Bianchi IX Universe is chaotic, in \cite{Costantini} it has been shown that, for $f(R)$ theories with $V(\xi)\sim \xi^n$, with $n<6$, the chaos of the asymptotic dynamics is no longer present and the so-called \lq \lq Kasner Stability Region'' \cite{BK73} emerges.
-By other words, in the mentioned theories, the singularity is reached by a Kasner solution, de facto corresponding to a Bianchi I (potential-free) cosmology.
-More in general, a Kasner-like evolution takes place each time the potential walls (associated to the spatial curvature of the Universe) are negligible (like in the centre of the triangular configuration Fig(\ref{triangolo})).
+While in General Relativity the Bianchi IX Universe is chaotic, in \cite{Costantini} it has been shown that for $f(R)$ theories considering $V(\xi)\sim \xi^n$, with $n<6$, the chaos of the asymptotic dynamics is no longer present and the so-called \lq \lq Kasner Stability Region" \cite{BK73} emerges.
+By other words, in the mentioned theories, the singularity (for a bouncing Bianchi I cosmology and other quantum formulations of the Bianchi Models see \cite{flavio,GabEleonoraI,Ashtekar,giovamontschiatt,giovmont2,battistimont}) is reached by a Kasner solution de facto corresponding to a Bianchi I (potential-free) cosmology.
+More in general, a Kasner-like evolution takes place each time the potential walls (associated to the spatial curvature of the Universe) are negligible, like in the centre of the triangular configuration Fig(\ref{triangolo}).

-In this respect, within the framework of classical General Relativity and in the Wheeler-DeWitt scenario, in \cite{Muccino} and \cite{Kirillow2002}, respectively, it has been investigated the situation in which the cosmological constant term dominates the potential one, mimicking the trigger of an inflationary dynamics.
+In this respect, within the framework of classical General Relativity and in the Wheeler-DeWitt scenario, in \cite{Muccino} and \cite{Kirillow2002} respectively, it has been investigated the situation in which the cosmological constant term dominates the potential one, mimicking the trigger of an inflationary dynamics.

-Here, we analyse in the paradigm of Schr\"odinger-like formulation of canonical quantum gravity, the behaviour of a Bianchi I cosmology without and with the presence of the cosmological constant.

-Thus, the analysis presented in the following sections must be intended as a specific limit of the Bianchi IX Universe evolution, in which the momentum contribution (the kinetic component) of the Hamiltonian (\ref{demo3}) dominates the potential terms.
-In particular, we are always neglecting the contribution due to $V(\xi)$, taking into account its suppression near the singularity by the small value of the factor $e^{3\alpha}$.
-In the most interesting case when a cosmological term is present, our Bianchi I study must be thought as in correspondence to the validity of the following inequalities
+Here, we analyse the behaviour of a Bianchi I cosmology without and with the presence of the cosmological constant in the paradigm of Schr\"odinger-like formulation of canonical quantum gravity.
+Thus, the analysis presented in the following sections must be intended as a specific limit of the Bianchi IX Universe evolution in which the momentum contribution (the kinetic component) of the Hamiltonian (\ref{demo3}) dominates the potential terms.
+In particular, we are always neglecting the contribution due to $V(\xi)$ taking into account its suppression near the singularity by the small value of the factor $e^{3\alpha}$.
+And, in the most interesting case when a cosmological term is present, our Bianchi I study must be thought of as in correspondence to the validity of the following inequalities